Alec Reed: Career at Reed

-Reed has held the positions of Chief Executive, Executive Chairman, non-executive Chairman and Founder at Large during his career at the Reed group of companies.
-In 1997, he stepped down as chief executive to become chairman, handing control of the company to his son James; to mark the handover, Reed presented his son with a conductor's baton in a glass case.
-Reed became non-executive chairman in 2000 and Founder at Large in 2004, a position he still holds and which he assumed after his son James succeeded him as chairman in the same year.
+Reed held the positions of Chief Executive, Executive Chairman, non-executive Chairman and Founder at Large during his career at Reed Group Ltd. In 1997, he stepped down as chief executive to become chairman, handing control of the company to his son James; to mark the handover, Reed presented his son with a conductor's baton in a glass case.
+Reed became non-executive chairman in 2000 and Founder at Large in 2004, a position he assumed after his son James succeeded him as chairman in the same year.

-Reed remains a significant minority shareholder, through both his personal holding and that of the Reed Foundation, to which he donated 18% of all shares in the company.
+Reed remained a significant minority shareholder, through both his personal holding and that of the Reed Foundation, to which he donated 18% of all shares in the company.

 Other business ventures

 In 1970, Reed founded Inter-Company Comparisons with Anthony Jewitt, now ICC PLC, a wholly owned subsidiary of a Swedish business group.
-In 1974, he also founded Medicare Limited, a 50-branch drug store with 500 employees, now part of Superdrug.
+In 1974, he also founded Medicare Limited, a 50-branch chemists chain with 500 employees, now part of Superdrug.
 Reed would later write that he started Medicare simply to smooth out the cash flow performance of his then-publicly quoted companies.
 He is a noted critic of the administrative burden of running public companies, and has compared his experience of running the Reed group as a public company to being an "...unpaid greyhound on a racetrack called the stock market".
 He would later blame the stress of running Medicare for his diagnosis of colon cancer; the business was sold as part of his recuperation, at his wife's insistence.

-From 1985 to 1989, Reed was the honorary chairman and chief exec of Andrews and Partners Estate Agency.
+From 1985 to 1989, Reed was the honorary chairman and chief executive of Andrews and Partners Estate Agency.
 He took the business from a loss of £297,000 in 1985 to profits of just over £1m in 1986.
 The profits were used to buy out the existing shareholders and transfer ownership to three Christian charities.
 He writes in his autobiography that "Most of the non-executive directors were also devout Christians who prayed before every meeting.
 Despite this, I found them extremely difficult to deal with in subsequent negotiations...that episode may have been the beginning of my disillusionment with Christianity".

 Philanthropy

-Reed has described encouraging philanthropy as his “…main mission now".
-He is the founder of seven charities, including Womankind Worldwide, Ethiopiaid, Reed Restart at Holloway Prison, Women at Risk, and the Alec Reed Academy.
+Reed described encouraging philanthropy as his “…main mission".
+In 2007 he launched The Big Give, now one of the UK's foremost charitable initiatives.
+He founded several other charities, including Womankind Worldwide, Ethiopiaid, Reed Restart at Holloway Prison, Women at Risk, and the Alec Reed Academy.

 In 1985, he established The Reed Foundation, a charitable foundation that provides much of the seed funding for his charity work.
-In 2007 he launched TheBigGive.co.uk, now one of the UK's foremost charitable giving sites.